tjcty20051110/pose_detector/README.md

 # pose_detector
 A human pose and hand gesture recognition system built with TensorFlow and MediaPipe.
-Overview
+Overview：
 pose_detector is an advanced computer vision project that combines the power of TensorFlow and MediaPipe to detect and interpret human body language.
 The system extracts key landmarks from both full-body poses and hand movements, then applies a dual-approach analysis using rule-based inference and machine learning models to understand and classify human actions.
-Features
+Features：
 Real-time extraction of human body landmarks using MediaPipe Detailed hand gesture recognition with 21 key points per hand Dual analysis system: